ChrisZhu2050/chriszhu2050.github.io/index.md

         <br>

   4. MoE (Mixture of Expert)
-  - two linear transformations
-  - a ReLU activation in between.
-    - Xavier/Glorot
-    - Kaiming/He

   <br>

-  5. LayerNorm
+  1. LayerNorm
     - γ as 1 and β as 0
       <br>
-  6. LM Head
+  2. LM Head
     - Xavier/Glorot/Kaiming
     - or shared with embedding
       <br>
-  7. Bias
+  3. Bias
     - normally initial as 0

 ***